The 9am meeting that proves biology beats discipline

 Analytical tasks requiring sustained prefrontal cortex activation perform best during an individual’s circadian peak, but creative tasks benefit from mild cognitive fatigue that reduces inhibition and allows more associative thinking during trough periods [1][7].

 Analytical work (peak circadian phase): Financial analysis, code review, strategic planning, data interpretation, contract review, systems design.
 These tasks require sustained prefrontal cortex activation and benefit from your biological peak – typically morning for larks, late morning for intermediate types, and early afternoon for owls.
-Schmidt and colleagues specifically documented that executive function and sustained attention are strongest during circadian peaks [1].
+Schmidt and colleagues’ findings are consistent with executive function and sustained attention being strongest during circadian peaks, as the paper documents broad time-of-day modulations across cognitive domains including working memory and attentional control [1].

 Creative and insight work (recovery or slight trough phase): Brainstorming, concept development, writing first drafts, connecting disparate ideas, problem reframing.
 Wieth and Zacks demonstrated in their 2011 study that participants solved more insight problems during their non-optimal time of day, suggesting that mild cognitive fatigue can reduce inhibition and open the door to associative thinking [7].
 That 3pm fog might be terrible for spreadsheet work but surprisingly useful for creative problem-solving.